sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 Note: **Only Unclassified information can be shared on GCxchange** and that is the scope of documents to share as part of the pilot.

-## Sharing ESDC Software Assessments
-## Sharing Software Assessments - our journey and findings
+## Sharing Software Assessments

 This section highlight how ESDC is sharing software assessment and what concerns are currently being addressed to enable the sharing of those documents.

 Before software can be used at ESDC, it must be assessed for architecture, accessibility, security and privacy.
 The teams responsible for software assessments at ESDC agreed to participate in the pilot by sharing templates and the assessments they produce during the software intake process.
-The concerns regarding sensitivity of some software assessments are being worked on with the respective teams in order to ensure only unclassified documents are being shared on GCExchange.
+The concerns regarding sensitivity of some software assessments are being worked on with the respective teams in order to ensure only unclassified documents are being shared on GCxchange.

 ### Document Classification